Reunion

 In 2012, the company successfully completed a land swap with the city of Dallas, exchanging the portion of Hunt Realty’s land holdings at Reunion, known as the Cockrell Tract, for a key tract of land that was the former site of Reunion Arena—also located in the Reunion development.

 Today, Hunt Realty owns a contiguous assemblage of 32.5 acres and leases 8.6 acres in downtown Dallas for a total assemblage of 41.1 acres, one of the largest assemblages of undeveloped land in the downtown area of a major city in the United States.
 This site represents excellent future development potential for a strategic use that will complement and enhance the company’s holdings within the Reunion district.
+Revamped plans for the assemblage put forth in 2024 tie together both sides of the DART tracks and include workforce housing and a convention hotel.

 Hyatt Regency Dallas overview: